What is the New York Health Act?

 Not at all.
 By law, it will not limit who you can go to for care and will not dictate health care decisions.
 Financial barriers won’t limit your ability to get care when you need it.
 Because wealthy and well-connected New Yorkers will be in the same plan with the rest of us, you can be sure it will be a better plan—better for patients and for health care providers.

-No. We’ll save $45 billion, because we won’t be paying for insurance company administration or health care provider costs for dealing with them, and save through State bargaining for reduced pharmaceutical and equipment prices.
+No. We will actually save billions of dollars because we won’t be paying for insurance company administration or health care provider costs for dealing with them.
+Additional savings through State bargaining for reduced pharmaceutical and equipment prices.
 We won’t be paying regressive premiums, or any deductibles, co-pays, or out-of-network charges.
 Property taxes will go down because local governments won’t pay for Medicaid, and health care for their employees will be cheaper.
 New Yorkers will have more money in our pockets and better health care for our families, and the tax that pays for the plan will be based on ability to pay.

 Private insurance that duplicates benefits offered under New York Health could not be offered to New York residents.
 That’s important to prevent a 2-tier system, so wealthy New Yorkers have a stake in maintaining the quality of New York Health.
 But private coverage could be sold for benefits that would be outside the NY Health program, like purely cosmetic surgery.

 Long-term care (e.g., home health care, nursing homes) will be covered by the New York Health Act as part of the comprehensive benefit package designed to meet the actual care needs of New York residents.
 This amendment to the program is the result of years of organizing by women, seniors, people with disabilities, family caregivers, home care workers, unions, undocumented people, and the uninsured who worked with supportive elected officials to include these necessary services as a key component of the benefit package of the proposed universal healthcare system.